Fish kiosk closed in UAE for leaky drainage pipes in bathroom

-Abu Dhabi: Over the weekend, authorities shut down a kiosk at Abu Dhabi’s Mina Fish Market and another at Masdar City for not complying with health regulations.
+Abu Dhabi: Over the weekend, authorities shut down a kiosk at Abu Dhabi’s Mina Fish Market for not complying with health regulations.

-The Abu Dhabi Food and Safety Authority (ADFSA) issued a decision to temporary close Mina Al Khaleej Grilled Fisk kiosk, which holds commercial license number CN-2089318, in addition to Melius Restaurant with commercial license number MS-11333.
+The kiosk was found to have violated Law No. 2, 2008 regarding the safety of food in the emirate, and posed a risk to the public’s health.

-The food outlets were found to have violated Law No. 2, 2008 regarding the safety of food in the emirate, and posed a risk to the public’s health.
+The Abu Dhabi Food and Safety Authority (ADFSA) issued a decision to temporary close Mina Al Khaleej Grilled Fisk kiosk, which holds commercial license number CN-2089318, in addition to Melius Restaurant with commercial license number MS-11333 located in Masdar City.

 A reported issued by the ADFSA stated that the administrative closure against Mina Al Khaleej will remain as long as the establishment fails to correct the offences, which were recorded last March and April.